-Patent Owner counters that an ordinary artisan would not have been motivated to treat patients with the claimed combination based on the teachings of the asserted prior art, and it would not have been obvious to try the claimed combination.
+Patent Owner counters that an ordinary artisan would not have been motivated to treat patients with the claimed combination based on the teachings of the asserted prior art.
 PO Resp.
-39-45, 53-54.
+39-49.
 Patent Owner also contends that Petitioner has not established a reasonable expectation of success in achieving either the claimed clinical efficacy or the claimed clinical safety.
-Id. at 46-53.
+Id. at 49-57.
 In addition, Patent Owner argues that "several objective indicia conclusively establish the non-obviousness of the challenged claims."
-Id. at 55.
+Id. at 60.
 We address Patent Owner's arguments in turn.